 Things to Do in Norwalk CT

-If you haven’t been to the Maritime Aquarium in a year or two, you’ll be astounded by the change.
+If you haven’t been to the Maritime Aquarium at Norwalk in awhile, you’ll be astounded by the change.
 Gone is the 19,000 gallon indoor-outdoor Seal Exhibit and in its place an entirely indoor 160,000 gallon 2-story habitat for those swimming cuties.

 One of the largest attractions in the state, this once Long Island Sound focused aquarium, in a former 1860’s iron works factory renovated as a state-of-the-art educational center, draws over half a million visitors a year.
 Lately, it has pivoted to programs on worldwide Climate Change, and how our planet’s oceans influence weather and the environment.